ers-stars/dolphot_jwst/docs/post-processing/catalogs.rst

   :width: 500
   :align: center

 As a rule of thumb, higher purity can be achieved by applying stricter cuts to **Sharpness** and **Crowding**.
 However, completeness, especially at low **SNR**, will also be decreased.
-For F090W and F150W, we have developed a strict, purity-oriented selection in `Warfield et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023RNAAS...7...23W/abstract>`_:
+For F090W and F150W, we can use the stricter, purity-oriented selection of `Weisz et al. (2024) <https://DUD>`_:

 * Sharp^2 <= 0.01
 * Crowding <= 0.5
 * Flag <= 2
 * Type <= 2

 To be satisfied in F090W and F150W simultaneously.
-This selection has been shown to be mostly pure down to **SNR** of 10.
+This selection has been shown to be mostly pure down to **SNR** of 10 (`Warfield et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023RNAAS...7...23W/abstract>`_).
 A higher level of residual contaminants might remain below that threshold.
 Applying these cuts to our M92 catalog (including a **SNR** <= 10 cut), we obtain the following color-magnitude diagram.

 .. figure:: ../images/M92_Doc_Pure.png
   :width: 500